jrpool/docsearch/README.md

 10. To start the application, execute `npm start`.

-9. To access the application while it is running, use a web browser to request this URL:
+11. To access the application while it is running, use a web browser to request this URL:

 `http://localhost:3000/`

+12. At the home page, register yourself as a curator.
+To obtain curator permissions, on the registration form put the CURATOR_KEY value into the “Additional information” text field, along with anything else you want to include there.

 [lg]: https://www.learnersguild.org
 [npm]: https://www.npmjs.com/